spydotin/Score-predication/README.md

 - Surya Prakash Yadav

-Feel free to replace `<repository-url>` with the actual URL of your repository if you have it hosted online.
+Feel free to replace `<repository-url>` with the actual URL of your repository if you wanna host it online.
 You can also update the sections based on your specific requirements and any additional information you want to provide.